Exorcism in Islam: Ruqyā (exorcism)

-Exorcisms are performed by religious authorities, such as a mullah or a qualified a Raqi or a saint (darvish) who has been blessed by God (barakah).
-To qualify as a Raqi, one needs, among other criteria, to believe in God, practise the Five Pillars of Islam, follow the Sunnah as examplified by Muhammad and the saints, believe that the Quran has the power to influence spirits, and knows about the spiritual world.
+Exorcisms are performed by religious authorities, such as a mullah or a qualified Raqi or saint (darvish) who has been blessed by God (barakah).
+To qualify as a Raqi, one needs, among other criteria, to believe in God, practise the Five Pillars of Islam, follow the Sunnah as exemplified by Muhammad and the saints, believe that the Quran has the power to influence spirits, and knows about the spiritual world.

 For preparations, distractions, such as pictures, music, and golden jewelry, are removed to enable angels to enter.
 During the exorcism the exorcist seeks refuge in God and recites Quranic verses.
 The process further constitutes questioning the patient about their emotional state and dreams.
 Next, the exorcist negotiates with the possessing creature.
 Such negotiation may include to command the spirit to curse Satan.
 It is believed that a satanic spirit would refuse to curse their father and can be identified as a devil, much tougher to manage.
 If the jinni is willing to negotiate, some healers make attempts to convince them to convert to Islam.
 Some traditions request aid from good jinn (muwakkal) to negotiate with the possessing spirit.

 The dervish is said to be able to perform exorcisms by virtue of having received divine blessings (barakah).
 The most common technique is tazeem (dialogue) which refers to a negotiation with the spirit.
 In some cases, the dervish is also expected to travel to a mystical world where the dervish confronts the possessing entity.
-After the exorcism is done, there is no required payment, since the procedeur is religiously motivated, but usually the patients offer a payment by putting money into the dervish's pocket.
+After the exorcism is done, there is no required payment, since the procedure is religiously motivated, but usually the patients offer a payment by putting money into the dervish's pocket.